AndPuk/Data-Analyst-Portfolio/1-Payment-Monetization-Analyst-Project-Olist-Freight-Values/3-Solution.md

-1. Theory

-Freight value has an impact on a customer's decision to buy a product or not
+1. Theory:   Freight value has an impact on a customer's decision to buy a product or not

-3. Hypothesis

-High freight value reduces sales
+3. Hypothesis:   High freight value reduces sales

 5. Metrics
 Linear regression of freight values variables, freight values segmentation, freight values, and price correlation, freight values trends over time, product category by revenue - pareto, product categories price brands